goamegah/flowstate/README.md

 ![alt text](assets/pl_load_raw_file.jpeg)
 This DAG loads the raw data from the Rennes Metropole API into the raw folder.
 It is scheduled to run every 1 minutes.

+In docker compose, a bind volume is mounted to display the raw files in your IDE.
+You can see the preview of the files in the ```shared/data/raw```  directory.

 - **pl_run_flowstate_mainapp_dag**

 ![alt text](assets/pl_run_main_app.jpeg)